Dayville (CDP), Connecticut

-Dayville is a census-designated place (CDP) in the northwest part of the town of Killingly in Windham County, Connecticut, United States.
+Dayville is a census-designated place (CDP) in the northeast part of the town of Killingly in Windham County, Connecticut, United States.
 It is located on the east side of the Fivemile River, 5 mi north of Danielson.
 Interstate 395 passes through the east side of the CDP, leading south to Norwich and north to Auburn, Massachusetts.

 Dayville was first listed as a CDP prior to the 2020 census.

 The Dayville Historic District occupies 15 acre at the center of the village.